 - make sure you chill for at least 2 hours (more if possible!) before cutting, and always store these in the fridge for the chewiest texture that holds together the best

 - looking for more snacks?
-Try these Apple Quinoa Breakfast Bars, these No Bake Healthy Snack Bars or these Chocolate Almond Quinoa Snack Bars
+Try these Apple Quinoa Breakfast Bars, these No Bake Healthy Snack Bars or these Chocolate Almond Quinoa Snack Bars, or this round up with 36+ Healthy Snack Recipes

 - 1/3 cup honey (98 g)